Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: Introduction and notations

-They have been an object of extensive studies; they can be thought of an orthonormal basis of $\Lambda_n$ for the Hall inner product (see for instance \cite{Macbook}).
+Schur polynomials have been an object of extensive studies; they can be thought of an orthonormal basis of $\Lambda_n$ for the Hall inner product (see for instance \cite{Macbook}).
 By the alternating property of the determinant, a Schur polynomial is invariant by any $\sigma\in S_n$ as a quotient of determinants.
-One can also think of a Schur polynomial as a \emph{general linear (type A) character} of $\GL_n$, or as a sum over semi-standard Young tableaux (see \cite{FH}).
+One can also think of a Schur polynomial as a \emph{character} of the polynomial representations of $\GL_n$, or as a sum over semi-standard Young tableaux (see \cite{FH}).

 If one thinks of the Schur polynomials as invariant by the action of any element in $S_n$, one can introduce the analogues for other groups of signed permutations (see \cite{AyyerKumari,FH,Kradet1,Kradet2} for more details and background).
 We write down the explicit Weyl character formulas for the infinite families of classical groups at the representation indexed by $\lambda = (\lambda_1,\dots,\lambda_n)$.